Adam Stefan Sapieha: Cardinal

 In March 1945, he initiated the publication of Tygodnik Powszechny.
 He was created Cardinal-Priest, of the title of Santa Maria Nuova, on 18 February 1946.
 On 1 November 1946 he conferred priestly ordination on Karol Wojtyła in the chapel of his episcopal residence.
 After the Kielce pogrom he demonstrated his anti-Semitic attitudes when he reportedly stated that the Jews had brought it upon themselves but then provided aid for the affected Jews.
 According to witness, he and the church complained there were too many Jews in the government.

-Sapieha knew Karol Wojtyła (later John Paul II) was destined to become a priest when a young Wojtyła delivered a welcoming speech during the archbishop's visit to his school.
+Sapieha visted the school that Karol Wojtyła (later John Paul II) attended, with a young Wojtyła delivering a welcoming speech to Sapieha.
 Some people consider him a mentor of Pope John Paul II.
 In 1949, he proposed that Stefan Wyszyński, Metropolitan Archbishop of Gniezno and Warsaw since 12 November 1948, should be termed Primate of Poland.

 The following year (1950), he wrote letters to the then Polish president, Boleslaw Bierut, protesting against Bierut's repression of the church.
 Sapieha died on 23 July 1951, and his funeral on 28 July turned into a political demonstration.
 He was buried in Wawel Cathedral, in the crypt under the confessional of St. Stanislas.